What Is The Oxidation Number Of Nitrogen

 Q: Is the oxidation number the same as the actual charge on the nitrogen atom?

 A: No, the oxidation number is a formal charge assigned based on a set of rules.
 It assumes that all bonds are completely ionic, which is rarely the case in reality.
 The actual charge on the nitrogen atom is influenced by the degree of covalency in the bonds and the overall electron distribution in the molecule.
-Therefore, the oxidation number is a useful tool for bookkeeping and understanding redox reactions, but it should not be interpreted as the actual charge on the atom.
+Because of this, the oxidation number is a useful tool for bookkeeping and understanding redox reactions, but it should not be interpreted as the actual charge on the atom.

 Q: Why is understanding nitrogen oxidation numbers important?